 Why you need to become smarter in terms of security

-Our world has never been more connected in terms of technology and the number of new digital technologies is expected to increase over time – which is why the (and smart cyber behavior) matters.
+Our world has never been more connected in terms of technology, and the number of new digital technologies is expected to increase over time – which is why cybersecurity (and smart cyber behavior) matters.

 October marks the start of European Cyber Security Month on the "Old Continent" and US National Cybersecurity Awareness Month.
 And while the information campaign can only last a month, we must remember that cybersecurity must be our concern all year round.